 Jim Pearson rang him inviting him along to training at Croft Park.
 Peter impressed in training and signed permanently making his debut in a 2-0 victory at South Bank on 29th October.

-Peter benefited from Dave Clarke’s coaching and quickly impressed everyone as he made the No.1 jersey his own as Blyth went on an FA Trophy run that was to see them eventually play Nuneaton Borough in 3 replays !.
+Peter benefited from Dave Clarke’s coaching and quickly impressed everyone and made the No.1 jersey his own.
+He was the foundation of a Blyth side that went on an epic FA Trophy run that was to see them eventually play Nuneaton Borough in 3 replays !.
 However it was his performance in the 2nd Round victory at Bath City that laid the foundations to an incredible year in his career.

-Following the FA Trophy exit Blyth went on to win the Dryborough’s Northern League title by a handsome 14 points losing only twice in the process, Peter now established as Dave Clarke’s successor clocked up 36 appearances conceding only 34 goals deservedly winning the Joel Sports Player of the Year award.
+Following the FA Trophy exit Blyth went on to win the Dryborough’s Northern League title by a handsome 14 points losing only twice in the process.
+Peter had established himself as Dave Clarke’s successor, in 36 appearances he only conceded 34 goals deservedly winning the Joel Sports Player of the Year award.

 Blyth fans were surprised when Peter left the club, even more so that it was to move down to Dorset signing for GM Vauxhall Conference club Weymouth !.

-Unknown Blyth fans the Terras had been plotting their move since that FA Trophy replay at Bath back in January, Northampton manager Graham Carr, who had previously managed Weymouth had tipped off Weymouth manager Stuart Morgan about Peter’s performances and advised him to travel up to Bath to ‘see for himself’.
+Unknown Blyth fans the Terras had been plotting their move since that FA Trophy replay at Bath back in January.
+Northampton manager Graham Carr, who had previously managed Weymouth had tipped off their manager Stuart Morgan about Peter’s performances and advised him to travel up to Bath to ‘see for himself’.

 Having been impressed they monitored Peter for rest of the season and once the season had finished Morgan himself rang Peter: